glycerine/zygomys/README.md

 ### Not your Grandfather's Parentheses... features in zygomys 2.0.3 include

- * [x] New in 2.0: dot-symbols! dot-symbols such as `.plane` or `.plane.wing` give OO-flavor and compact, expressive notation
+ * [x] New in 2.0: dot-symbols! dot-symbols such as `.plane` or `.plane.wing` give OO-flavor and compact, expressive notation.
+[See the wiki](https://github.com/glycerine/zygomys/wiki#differences-from-traditional-lisp-syntax) for discussion.
  * [x] dot-symbols avoid the need for macros in many cases
  * [x] readable assignment: `(.a = 10)` assigns value 10 to symbol `a`.
 (NB use `==` for equality checks.)
  * [x] readable nested method calls: `(.a.b.c Fly)` calls method `Fly` on object `c` that lives within objects `a` and `b`.